SUBOXONE Film is approved for use in both induction and maintenance treatment of opioid dependence in appropriate patients.*

 In the maintenance phase, you may be taking your medication regularly as prescribed.
 You should comply with all of the elements in your treatment plan including responsibly handling the medication, staying free from illicit drug use, and seeking counseling and/or psychosocial support.

 - Medical taper—The decision to discontinue therapy with SUBOXONE Film after a period of maintenance should be made as part of a comprehensive treatment plan.
-It is important that you work with your doctor to determine when the time is right to slowly lower your dose, taking care to minimize withdrawal symptoms.
-Throughout treatment, you should discuss any concerns you have about relapse with your doctor.
+It is important that you work with your doctor, nurse practitioner or physician assistant to determine when the time is right to slowly lower your dose, taking care to minimize withdrawal symptoms.
+Throughout treatment, you should discuss any concerns you have about relapse with your healthcare provider.

 *SUBOXONE Film is not recommended in patients with severe hepatic impairment and may not be appropriate for patients with moderate hepatic impairment.
 However, SUBOXONE Film may be used with caution for maintenance treatment in patients with moderate hepatic impairment who have initiated treatment on a buprenorphine product without naloxone.